istio/istio/install/kubernetes/helm/istio/README.md

     YWRtaW4=
     ```

-    - Encode passphrase, you can change the passphrase to the passphrase as you want:
+    - Encode password, you can change the password to the password as you want:
     ```
     $ echo -n '1f2d1e2e67df' | base64
     MWYyZDFlMmU2N2Rm